Everyone loves a good work Christmas party. However, left unmanaged, a Christmas party can quickly escalate into a legal minefield.

 (a) Damage to the professional reputation of a business as well as that of its employees.

-(c) Increased absenteeism (in as much as the complainant may need time of work to recover from the incident and staff members, the subject of disciplinary action, may need to be stood down or suspended pending further investigation).
+(c) Increased absenteeism e.g. if a worker needs time off to recover from an incident, or a staff member the subject of disciplinary action needs to be stood down or suspended pending a workplace investigation.

-(d) Unfair dismissal claims (e.g. if the complainant believes that because of the alleged offenders conduct he or she has had no choice but to resign).
+(d) Unfair dismissal claims e.g. if the complainant believes that because of the alleged offender’s misconduct, and an employer’s failure to deal with it, they have been left with no choice but to resign.

-(e) A discrimination claim being brought in the Ant-Discrimination Board of NSW.
+(e) A discrimination claim being brought in the Anti-Discrimination Board of NSW and depending what happens there, a referral to the NSW Civil and Administrative Tribunal (NCAT).

 (f) A discrimination claim being brought in the Australian Human Rights Commission.